WPML

 To install the WPML plugin, you first need to buy a WPML plan.
 Once purchased, you can install WPML by downloading its installer file from your WPML account and uploading it to your WordPress website.

-Once the installation is complete, the last step before you can start translating is configuring WPML.
-This includes choosing which languages to translate into, selecting a URL format for your secondary languages, and installing any extra addons.
+Once the installation is complete, go to WPML → Setup to configure WPML on your website.
+This includes choosing which languages to translate into, selecting a URL format for your secondary languages, and providing context about your website.

 Translating Content With WPML